poyotamu000/joint-capsule/README.md

 ## Overview

-This research code is based on ROS Noetic.
+This research code is based on ROS Noetic and Ubuntu 20.04.

 ## Data Collection

 Set up Arduino MEGA and the SLAM Camera according to the referenced papers and URDF files.
 Then, execute the following commands to drive the joints:

 ```sh
 roslaunch multi_adc.launch